Supercolony-net/Open-Grants-Program/applications/openbrush-follow-up.md

 ## Additional Information :heavy_plus_sign:
 In the roadmap, you can see what was already done.
 Currently, we're on the 3-rd milestone.

-We have applied only for the [grant](https://github.com/w3f/Grants-Program/pull/497) to cover 1 and 2 milestones.
+We have applied and got the [grant](https://github.com/w3f/Grants-Program/pull/497) to cover 1 and 2 milestones.
+This grant is a follow-up grant.

 **How did you hear about the Grants Program?** Web3 Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.